Hisense U75QG TV Review

 Differences Between Sizes And Variants

 We bought and tested the 65-inch Hisense U75QG, and these results are also valid for the 55, 75, and 85-inch models.
-The 100-inch model likely uses an ADS Pro panel, so it performs a bit differently than the other sizes, with worse contrast but a better viewing angle.
-All sizes of the TV are advertised as having a peak brightness of up to 3000 nits, but it's highly likely that the peak brightness is different depending on the size.
+All sizes of the TV are advertised as having a peak brightness of up to 3000 nits; however, it's highly likely that the peak brightness varies depending on the size.
 In Canada, the TV is known as the Hisense U78QG and performs the same.
 There are similarly-named international models, but these models perform differently from the North American U75QG, so our results aren't valid for them.

 Size US Model Panel Type Dimming Zones